illinois-impact/ece408_project/README.md

 The Docker containers that we use to run your code runs on CUDA 10.0.
 To view the nvprof results, you need to install the CUDA tookkit locally.

-You can download the CUDA tookkit from: https://developer.nvidia.com/cuda-downloads.
+You can download the CUDA toolkit from: https://developer.nvidia.com/cuda-downloads.
 Follow the installation instructions.

 If you dont have CUDA enabled (Nvidia GPU), then dont install the driver.
 Just use the CUDA toolkit and it should work smoothly.